A cardholder dispute occurs when you have a disagreement with a merchant about a charge they made to your debit card.

 - You attempted to withdraw funds at an ATM, but for some reason the cash was not disbursed from the machine (most likely due to malfunction), but your account was debited anyway

-If there are transactions on your account that you are unable to resolve with the merchant, fraudulent transactions that you have no knowledge of, or an ATM transaction that you did not receive the funds or credit for a transaction, please use the steps below to file a dispute:
+If there are transactions on your account that you are unable to resolve with the merchant, fraudulent transactions that you have no knowledge of, or an ATM transaction you did not receive the funds or credit for a transaction, please use the following steps to file a dispute:

 What Happens Next?